steno-aarhus/ukbAid/README.md

 The very first tasks you’ll need to do is to install the ukbAid package, as described above.
 After that, we need to make sure that your computer has Git configured properly.
-In your Console, type out the below code, replacing my name (Luke) and my email with your own name:
+In your Console, type out the below code, replacing my name (Luke) and my email with your own:

 ``` r
 ukbAid::setup_git_config("Luke W. Johnston", "lwjohnst@gmail.com")